-SI101L INTRODUCTION TO CHEMISTRY LABORATORY
+SI101L INTRODUCTION TO CHEMISTRY LABORATORY Credits: 1

-Course Offering: As Needed Prerequisite: MA110A or equivalent provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
+Prerequisite: MA110A or equivalent Corequisite: SI101

+This course is the laboratory co-requisite for SI101 Introduction to Chemistry.
+Laboratory sessions provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
 3 hours of lab per week; 1 credit hr.